Why Pats can't afford for Belichick decision to be a drawn-out process

 Why Pats can't afford for Belichick decision to be a drawn-out process originally appeared on NBC Sports Boston

-If the New England Patriots decide to move on from long-time head coach and general manager Bill Belichick, they may as well trade him to get some value in return.
-However, it appears Robert Kraft and Co. won't rush to make such a move at season's end.
+If the New England Patriots decide to move on from long-time head coach and general manager Bill Belichick, they may as well trade him to get some value in return, right?
+NBC Sports Boston's Tom Curran explains why a move like that could do more harm than good, after all.

-NFL Media's Ian Rapoport wrote over the weekend that "while the expectation is that a decision on (Belichick's) future will play out over the next month, sources also say it could take longer than that."
-The downside of that, as our Tom E. Curran stated on a recent Patriots Talk Podcast, is that waiting for the best possible compensation could hurt the team's transition to a new head coach.

-"If the Patriots are going to stand on Bill Belichick and make a bidding war emerge, that's not going to help the team very much," Curran said.
+"If the Patriots are going to stand on Bill Belichick and make a bidding war emerge, that's not going to help the team very much," Curran said on the latest edition of Quick Slants.
 "Say then end up extracting a second-round pick from the Los Angeles Chargers in exchange for Bill Belichick -- it takes three weeks for that to happen.
 That's three weeks less than the new coach has to prepare the team.
 Three weeks less that there is a personnel department with a clearly defined vision for 2024."

 With time adding up between internal discussions and trade negotiations, a new coach and GM coming in wouldn't have ideal time to prepare for the future.
 With a high draft pick likely in the 2024 draft, the Patriots need to get their picks right for the betterment of the franchise.
 Would you want the new GM or coach to rush on a pick, especially one that is projected to be the next franchise quarterback?
 Whoever takes Belichick's role needs to have as much time as possible to get the team back on track.